Serenkii/TowerDefense/README.md

 ## Other
 At the moment I've had enough of this project.
-[2022/01/07] Many features could be added and improved, but I am happy with what I've accomplished. _(For example how Levels are set up can be majorely improved, but I had a deadline till Christmas because I also used this as a present)_
+[2022/01/07] Many features could be added and improved, but I am happy with what I've accomplished. _(For example how Levels are set up can be majorely improved, but I didn't have a lot of time to make it nice, as I had a deadline till Christmas because I also used this as a present)_